UDY Technical Library

 Inspect belts for wear.

 Upon re-assembly install impeller and rotate slowly.
 Watch belts turn smoothly.
 Feel impeller turn smoothly.
-(Belt tension adjustment is important, and miss-adjusted belts is a frequent cause of failure.)

 Replace parts as required - reassemble.